svbygoibear/hermes-crypto/README.md

 -   [`node.js`](https://nodejs.org/en): Lowest possible version compatible with this project is `v18.14.0`.
 The current LTS is however recommended.
 -   [`npm`](https://www.npmjs.com/): For info on installation, go [here](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 Minimum version required is `9.3.1`.
+-   [`playwright`](https://playwright.dev/): If you want to run tests via storybook - you will have to install playwright.
+Simply run `npx install playwright` in the project terminal.

 ### Running